 Amref Health Africa is an International African Organization Founded in 1957 as the Flying Doctors of East Africa to provide critical medical assistance to remote communities in East Africa.
 It has since grown to comprise a full range of medical and health-related services.
 Amref Health Africa works with the most vulnerable African communities to achieve lasting health change.

-With the focus to reach and works with the most vulnerable African communities to achieve lasting health change, Amref Health Africa has been active in Tanzania since 1957 and in 1987 the country office was established in Dar es Salaam.
-Since then, Amref Health Africa Tanzania has been among the major supporters of the Government of Tanzania’s health care initiatives particularly the Ministry of Health, Community Development, Gender, Elderly and Children (MoHCDGEC).
-Amref has supported the development of a number of national health policies, strategies and guidelines for equitable health service delivery.
+Amref Health Africa has been active in Tanzania since 1957, and in 1987, the country office was established in Dar es Salaam.
+Since then, Amref Health Africa Tanzania has been among the major supporters of the Government of Tanzania’s health care initiatives, particularly the Ministry of Health.
+Amref has supported the development of a number of national health policies, strategies, and guidelines for equitable health service delivery.

-Amref Health Africa Tanzania’s projects respond to national health priorities and sustainable development goals (SDGs) in addressing the needs of needy communities mostly women and children.
-We work to increase the effectiveness, efficiency and sustainability of health services by strengthening health systems, improving access to services, advocating stronger community health systems and influencing health policies.
-With 2018-2022 New strategy, Amref Health Africa in Tanzania remains a strong supporter of Universal Health Coverage Agenda.
+Amref Health Africa Tanzania’s projects respond to national health priorities and sustainable development goals in addressing the community need to underserved marginalized women and children.
+We work to increase the effectiveness, efficiency, and sustainability of health services by strengthening health systems, improving access to services and advocating for stronger community health systems, and influencing health policies.
+With the 2018-2022 strategy, Amref Health Africa in Tanzania remains a strong supporter of the universal health coverage agenda.